J.D. Davis Player Props: Giants vs. Rangers

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 91 hits and a team-best slugging percentage of .421.
+- Davis has an OPS of .743, fueled by an OBP of .326 and a team-best slugging percentage of .417 this season.

-- Davis has picked up an RBI in 31.1% of his games this season, with two or more RBI in 11.3% of his games.
-He has also driven in three or more runs in seven contests.
+- Davis has had at least one RBI in 30.8% of his games this season (33 of 107), with two or more RBI 12 times (11.2%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.